Contact Us for a Free Consultation 818-781-1570

 • Up to $5,000 for property damage to other vehicles.

-For instance, Driver A is rear-ended by Driver B and suffers severe physical injuries.
+For instance, Suppose Driver A is rear-ended by Driver B and suffers severe physical injuries.
 If Driver B has no insurance, Driver A's additional uninsured motorist policy will cover their medical bills, lost wages, and pain and suffering that the accident caused.

-What Uninsured Motorist Coverage is Not
+What Uninsured Motorist Coverage is Not?

-Uninsured motorist coverage is different from underinsured motorist coverage, which pays a policyholder for any damages they suffer when the at-fault party has insurance but doesn't have enough insurance to cover all of the injuries.
-Additionally, most states do not allow underinsured motorist coverage to pay punitive damages for the same reason uninsured motorist coverage cannot.
+Uninsured motorist coverage differs from underinsured motorist coverage, which pays a policyholder for any damages they suffer when the at-fault party has insurance but doesn't have enough insurance to cover all the injuries.

 Why Doesn't Uninsured Motorist Insurance Recover Punitive Damages?

 Some states do allow uninsured motorist insurance to cover punitive damages.
 They reason that it does not go against public policy.
-They believe punitive damages don't deter the unwanted behavior.
+They believe punitive damages don't deter unwanted behavior.
 Instead, they believe that society would end up incurring the costs of the accident because liability insurance would increase.

-It should be noted that punitive damages are not the same as compensatory damages.
-Compensatory damages are meant to compensate individuals in a personal injury case for any losses incurred.
+It should be noted that punitive damages are not the same as compensatory damages, which are meant to compensate individuals for any losses incurred in a personal injury case.
 In an accident or injury, compensatory damages are either economic or non-economic.
-Economic damages include such things as medical bills, lost wages, and property damages.
-Non-economic damages include things like pain and suffering.

 About the Author